 Amounts received from tenants to terminate leases or to compensate for dilapidations are recognized in profit or loss when the right to receive those amounts arises.

-Project Management and Developer's Fees.
+Property Management Fees.
 Revenue is recognized in profit or loss when the related services are rendered.